Dick Pope Sr.: Impact on Florida tourism

 Pope referred to himself as the "Grand Poobah of Publicity", and through his efforts, the image of Florida as playground for sun and fun spread around the world.
+He distributed photos he took of attractive beachgoers, and persuaded weather services say partly sunny instead of partly cloudy.
 He is credited with single-handedly re-vitalizing Florida tourism after the difficult times of the Great Depression and World War II.
 Cypress Gardens helped to establish central Florida as the dominant area in the world for theme parks.

 The Florida Public Relations Association (FPRA) annually gives out the Dick Pope All-Florida Grand Golden Image Award for best PR program in the state.
-Recent winners of the award include RB Oppenheim Associates; Jason Mudd & Associates (now Axia Public Relations); and Herrle Communications Group.
+Recent winners of the award include Sachs Media (4x); RB Oppenheim Associates; Jason Mudd & Associates (now Axia Public Relations); and Herrle Communications Group.
 The Polk County Chapter of FPRA is named after Dick Pope.

 The Dick Pope Sr. Institute For Tourism Studies operates in conjunction with the Rosen College of Hospitality Management at the University of Central Florida, conducting research into the tourism and hospitality industries.

 In 2013 the Dick Pope Legacy Hall of Fame Awards were established in his name recognizing Leadership in Hospitality Tourism for the State of Florida.
 A plaque honoring Dick Pope and memorializing his early development of Florida's tourism was revealed on June 11, 2014, in the lobby of the Orange County Convention Center.
 All Dick Pope Legacy Hall of Fame Honorees join the wall and are celebrated at an annual hospitality scholarship fundraiser in Orlando, The Grand Tour Gala.